miles-howell/miles-howell.github.io/_posts/2025-07-11-its-time-to-ask-the-questions.md

 > "Once the general population feels the urgency and need to have a definition of consciousness...  who decides?
 Are people of color excluded?
 Are disabled people excluded?
 Who's to say excluding non-biological systems is not equally discriminatory?
 This is my greatest fear with AI.  *Not that AI will 'take over the world', but that the existing powers will use that fear to secure even more power.*"
 {: .prompt-warning}

+Sound familiar?
 Claude immediately grasped the gravity of this, recognizing the historical precedent.

 > **Claude's Analysis:**
 >